"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 Blogging consistently for years is not an easy thing to achieve.

-It takes greater efforts on the part of the blogger to build a successful blog and to maintain consistency
+It takes more tremendous efforts on the part of the blogger to build a successful blog and maintain consistency.

-Not following directions or actionable plans could lead to wasting a lot of time, resources and efforts.
+Not following directions or actionable plans could waste a lot of time, resources, and effort.
 Most successful bloggers spend their time on what truly matters to their business of the day.

-I have been blogging now for over six years so I can tell you this…
+I have been blogging now for over eight years, so that I can tell you this…